Some time ago, I subscribed to the Caller Id service to know who

 the caller phone number and time.
 MDMF supports the phone number, name, time, locality(long distance

-demodulated serial data comes out of the pin number 17(data)
+demodulated serial data comes out of the pin number 17(data), at a rate

 of 1200 bauds, if the chip is in mode 0.
 The mode 0 is selected by connecting